Par For Cinderella Excerpt

 Ian saluted and Aidan hopped aboard the twenty-eight-foot ski boat they used for a runabout and cranked the motor.

 Casey Stuart’s two o’clock boat tour to the island had turned out far better than she had hoped.
-The boat’s ten bench seats—five on either side of the center aisle—had been almost full, and everyone had asked questions and laughed at her jokes.
-The two-hour tour took her guests past the white pelican rookery on a small sandbar and then to the real Cypress Key—a small island offshore, for which the adjacent mainland town was named.
+The boat held ten bench seats—five on either side of the center aisle—and all had been almost full.
+Plus, everyone had asked questions and laughed at her jokes.
+The two-hour tour took her guests into the bay and past the white pelican rookery on a small sandbar, then on to the real Cypress Key—a small island offshore, for which the adjacent mainland town had been named.

 The tour disembarked guests at the key for a walk-on-your-own tour of the island’s history and artifacts—a graveyard of original settlers, foundations from the first eighteenth-century homes, and native birds and wildlife—all laid out in a map Casey handed them when they departed the boat.